365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Serving dishes you never use

-- Stuff in the freezer that’s been there for years
+- Stuff in the freezer that should’ve been used by now

 - Cleaning products you bought but never use

-- Photos on the shelves you don’t really like
+- Photos on the shelves you don’t really love

 - Anything on your bedside table that you don’t need for that night